-- Once your base colour is dry, use a clean Chalk Paint® Brush to apply the second colour.
-Annie used Aubusson Blue and avoided painting this on too thickly, as the thicker it’s painted on, the harder it is to sand back later.
+- Once your base colour is dry, use a clean Chalk Paint™ Brush to apply the second colour.
+This coat can be thinner than the first to make it easier to sand through to the base colour.

 - Once the wax is dry to touch, but hasn’t hardened, you can start sanding.
-Using Annie Sloan Sanding Pads, Annie removed the top coat of paint to reveal the colour beneath.
+Using sanding pads, remove the top coat of paint to reveal the colour beneath.
 Start with a coarse pad and move down to medium and then fine.
 Your choice of sanding pad depends on the furniture you’re painting and how distressed you want your paint work.
 For the most authentic distressed effect, concentrate on edges and corners – or any areas that will naturally see wear and tear.
 You might even want to sand all the way back to the original surface in some places.

-- Wipe away any sanding dust and apply a final coat of Clear Chalk Paint® Wax, this will seal and protect this piece.
+- Wipe away any sanding dust and apply a final coat of Clear Chalk Paint™ Wax.
+This will seal and protect this piece.

 - Allow the wax to cure (harden) before use.
 It will be touch dry within 24 hours, but will take up to 2 weeks to fully harden.
 You can use it during this time, just be gentle.